MicrosoftDocs/customer-insights/ci-docs/data/connect-power-query.md

 Customer Insights - Data is retiring separate refresh schedules.
 To ensure that Customer Insights - Data reflects current data, remove your Power Query refresh schedules so that these data sources refresh as part of the system refresh.
 If your Power Query data source shows **Completed with warnings** on the **Data sources** page, your data source must be migrated.
 After migration and a system refresh, the status changes to **Completed**.

 > [!IMPORTANT]
 > The migration adds the data source refresh time to the total time for a system refresh.
-We recommend you review the system refresh schedule to make sure this works for your solution.
-For example, a Power Query source might take on average 30 minutes to refresh so update the system refresh schedule to start 30 minutes earlier.
+We recommend you review the [system refresh schedule](schedule-refresh.md) to make sure this works for your solution.
+For example, a Power Query source might take on average 30 minutes to refresh.
+It is reccomended to update the system refresh schedule to start 30 minutes earlier to recieve results at a simaliar time.

 ### Remove Power Query schedules